shikamarumind/DAOwheel/README.md

 @external(readonly=True)
 def check_bonus(self, wallet_address: str) -> str:
 - Input wallet address, and in return receive a string of "FROG", "TIGER", or "NONE" for which bonus the player currently has.

+@eventlog(indexed=1)
+def SpinResult(self, result: str):
+- Returns the result of the spin for both regular wheel and bonus wheel.

+@eventlog(indexed=1)
+def TotalPayoutAmount(self, payout: str):
+- Returns the amount paid out to the player.